 Instructions

-- Remove pot insert from the instant pot base and place on a wire rack to cool for 5-10 minutes, before serving.
-Serve instant pot shrimp fried rice hot or let cool and pack into meal prep containers .
+- Remove the inner pot from the instant pot base and place it on a wire rack to cool for 5–10 minutes before serving—this helps the fried rice firm up a bit and keeps it from getting too soft.

 Notes